vlstill/presentations/tedi/pres.md

 **program transformation**

 - relatively straightforward
-- possibility of improvement with static analysis
+- can be improved with static analysis
 - memory model independent

 . . .